FriendsOfCake/vagrant-chef/README.markdown

 vagrant resume
 ```

+You can also use `vagrant halt` and `vagrant up` for shutting down and booting the virtual machine.

 ## Updating Vagrant

 Running `vagrant provision` will reprovision the instance.
 You won't normally need to do the things in the **Installation** section, but this will ensure your setup is as up-to-date as possible.